Staphylococcus epidermidis

 Staphylococcus epidermidis is a Gram-positive bacterium, and one of over 40 species belonging to the genus Staphylococcus.
 It is part of the normal human microbiota, typically the skin microbiota, and less commonly the mucosal microbiota and also found in marine sponges.
 It is a facultative anaerobic bacteria.
 Although S. epidermidis is not usually pathogenic, patients with compromised immune systems are at risk of developing infection.
 These infections are generally hospital-acquired.
 S. epidermidis is a particular concern for people with catheters or other surgical implants because it is known to form biofilms that grow on these devices.
 Being part of the normal skin microbiota, S. epidermidis is a frequent contaminant of specimens sent to the diagnostic laboratory.

-Some strains of S. epidermidis are highly salt tolerant and commonly found in marine environment.
+Some strains of S. epidermidis are highly salt tolerant and commonly found in marine environments.
 S.I.
 Paul et al. (2021) isolated and identified salt tolerant strains of S. epidermidis (strains ISP111A, ISP111B and ISP111C) from Cliona viridis sponges of the Saint Martin's Island Area of the Bay of Bengal, Bangladesh.

+Commensal S. epidermidis is an essential part of a healthy skin microbiota.
+It contributes through supporting a healthy skin barrier, healing cuts of the skin, protecting the skin microbiota from colonization of skin pathogens, and acting as an immune system modulator.